 After Everton managed to recover from their inconsistent league form to beat Man City 2-1 in the Capital One Cup semi-final first leg earlier this month, everyone’s talking about the prospect of an all-Merseyside final against rivals Liverpool.
 First, though, the Toffees have to travel to the Etihad Stadium on 27th January for what will likely be an extremely tough game.
 The attacking potential of both teams will make this a fascinating match for fans everywhere.

-Man City have the best home record in the English Premier League, but this is offset by their away record ranking at eighth position after 20 games.
+Man City have the best home record in the Premier League, but this is offset by their away record ranking at eighth position after 20 games.

 During the Capital One Cup semi-final, Everton held 47% of possession, but managed to create seven shots on target compared to only four for City.
 The Toffees even had goals disallowed from John Stones and Romelu Lukaku before Ramiro Funes Mori at last gave Everton the lead just before halftime.
 City did pull a goal back through Jesús Navas at 76 minutes, but an on-form Lukaku restored Everton’s advantage just two minutes later.

 Man City have endured a difficult season without club captain, Vincent Kompany, who continues to miss games due to a calf injury.
 New signing Nicolás Otamendi has had some moments of greatness at centre-back, while 24-year-old Frenchman Eliaquim Mangala was subbed off for 35-year-old Martín Demichelis after 45 minutes on Saturday.

 Everton’s Premier League tally of 36 goals in 20 games ranked them third in the league for scoring, while their 29 goals conceded placed them joint-16th with Chelsea.
 Many of those goals can be attributed to the absence of experienced defender Phil Jagielka, who needs to rebuild his match fitness after recovering from a knee injury.